 performance as an actor and spoken word artist

-writing stories, poetry & scripts for theatre & broadcast
+writing stories & scripts for theatre & broadcast

 coaching & mentoring communication skills